irving-qin/model-quantization/doc/detectron2.md

 ## Pretrained models and quantization results

+Configration to finetune the quantization models and pretrained weights will be gradually released.

 - [Detection](./result_det.md)

 - [Segmentation](./result_seg.md)

-We provide pretrained models gradually in [google drive](https://drive.google.com/drive/folders/1vwxth9UB8AMbYP7cJxaWE9S0z9fueZ5J?usp=sharing)
+We provide pretrained models in [google drive](https://drive.google.com/drive/folders/1vwxth9UB8AMbYP7cJxaWE9S0z9fueZ5J?usp=sharing)

 ## What is modified in the detectron2 project